-We award all incoming students with 5 years of funding, guaranteed.
+All incoming students are guaranteed five years of funding.
 This includes full tuition and stipend, contingent upon adequate progress in the program.
-You are also encouraged to pursue grants for fieldwork and dissertation write-up as early as possible.
-It is a requirements of our program that all students undergo the process of competing for funding as this is an important learning process that will be critical for your career.
+You are also encouraged to pursue grants for fieldwork and dissertation write-up.
+It is a requirement of our program that all students undergo the process of competing for funding as this is an important learning process that will be critical for your career.

 All students are expected to apply for the Graduate School grants for which they are eligible.
 Review the Find Funding opportunities on the Graduate School website.